 - Silke Huysmans & Hannes Dereere / CAMPO (Belgien)

 Nauru is a small island nation in the Pacific Ocean that was christened Pleasant Island by European explorers.
-The history of this “pleasant island” – which was under the protectorate of the German Empire from 1888 until World War I – is often seen as a parable for our world today.
+The history of this “pleasant island” – which was under the protectorate of the German Empire from 1888 until World War I – is often seen as a parable to our world today.
 Nauru has been hit hard by the effects of colonization, capitalism, migration and ecological disaster.
-After the discovery of vast phosphate deposits, the microstate briefly became one of the richest countries in the world.
-Every bit of land was stripped down to the last corner and sold all over the world as fertilizer for agriculture.
-After plundering its natural resources, the island was left in economic and environmental ruins.
-Today, in order to survive, the government accepts unwelcome asylum seekers from Australia in exchange for financial compensation and houses them in detention centers.
+After the discovery of huge phosphate deposits, the dwarf state briefly became one of the richest countries in the world.
+Every bit of land was cleared to the last corner and sold all over the world as fertilizer for agriculture.
+After the plundering of its natural resources, the island was left in economic and ecological ruins.
+In order to survive, the government today accepts unwelcome asylum seekers from Australia in exchange for financial compensation and houses them in detention centers.

-Silke Huysmans and Hannes Dereere have traveled to Nauru for their field research.
-In this post-apocalyptic environment they have tried to capture the historical, ecological and humanitarian exhaustion of the island.
-Due to the threat of reprisals, they went without camera equipment and discreetly recorded their interviews with cell phones.
-The aesthetics of the smartphone also dominate what takes place on stage and make PLEASANT ISLAND an extraordinary and moving documentary theater piece.
+Silke Huysmans and Hannes Dereere traveled to Nauru for their field research.
+In this post-apocalyptic setting, they seek to capture the island’s historical, environmental, and humanitarian exhaustion.
+Because of the threat of reprisals, they did without camera equipment and recorded their interviews discreetly with their cell phones.
+The aesthetics of the smartphone also dominate the stage action and make PLEASANT ISLAND an extraordinary and moving documentary theater piece.

-After the performance on 7.
-November 7, there will be an audience discussion with the artists.
+After the performance on November 7, there will be an audience discussion with the artists.
+Moderation: Dr. Veronika Darian.

 22 / 11 Euro